adventHymnals/adventhymnals.github.io.old/_hymnals/03.church-hymnal/03.101-200/03.121-130/10.O-Sacred-Head-Now-Wounded/docs.md

 1.
 O sacred Head, now wounded,
-with grief and shame weighed down, now scornfully surounded with thorns, thine only crown: how pale thou art with anguish, with sore abuse and scorn!
+With grief and shame weighed down,
+Now scornfully surrounded
+With thorns, Thine only crown:
+How pale Thou art with anguish,
+With sore abuse and scorn!
 How does that visage languish
-which once was bright as morn!
+Which once was bright as morn!

 2.
-What thou, my Lord, has suffered was all for sinners' gain;
+What thou, my Lord, hast suffered
+Was all for sinners' gain;
-mine, mine was the transgression, but thine the deadly pain.
+Mine, mine was the transgression,
+But Thine the deadly pain.
 Lo, here I fall, my Savior!
 'Tis I deserve thy place;
-look on me with thy favor,
+Look on me with Thy favor,
-vouchsafe to me thy grace.
+Vouchsafe to me Thy grace.

 3.
 What language shall I borrow
-to thank thee, dearest friend, for this thy dying sorrow, thy pity without end?
+To thank Thee, dearest friend,
+For this Thy dying sorrow,
+Thy pity without end?
-O make me thine forever;
+O make me Thine forever;
-and should I fainting be,
+And should I fainting be,
 Lord, let me never, never
-outlive my love for thee.
+Outlive my love for Thee.

 ```